Comparable/OrderedIn java there’s a

 }

-to work, we have to define an Ordering
+}For Sort to work, we have to define an Ordering on Boxes:

 class BoxOrdering[T](ordering: Ordering[T]) extends Ordering[Box[T]] {